-- Provide Aurora leadership insight in the strengths and weaknesses of (potential) research collaboration between its members and/or with industrial partners, a.o. through in-depth bibliometric analyses
+- Provide Aurora leadership insight into the strengths and weaknesses of (potential) research collaboration between its members and with industrial partners, a.o. through in-depth bibliometric analyses

 - Exchange information, experience and best practices on working with existing Clarivate & Elsevier databases and tools and how these can feed university and Aurora policy making

 - Contribute to the development of a comprehensive Aurora benchmarking tool containing a clear set of KPIs corresponding to universities’ and Aurora’s visions and policy goals to complement (or supplant) global university rankings as a primary benchmarking compass

 - Collaborate closely with the Aurora working group on ‘Societal impact and relevance of research’ (SIRR) on describing and measuring societal impact (including alt-metrics)

 - Collaborate closely with the Aurora working group on ‘Societal impact and relevance of research’ (SIRR) on the challenges of Open Science, including but not limited to research data management (a.o. open data)

 The following initiatives have been put on track to achieve these goals: